avrilcoghlan/vibriowatch/docs/source/zimbabwe2018.rst

 Worked example - Zimbabwe 2018
 ==============================

-This section is a worked example of using Vibriowatch to analyse cholera genomic data, using the Zimbabwe 2018 outbreak as an example:
+This section is a worked example of using Vibriowatch to analyse cholera genomic data, using the Zimbabwe 2018 outbreak as an example.

+This page is dedicated to the dedicated public health professionals, scientists and public servants of Zimbabwe, and to the patients who generously donated samples, for making this cholera genomic publicly available and therefore contributing a lot to our global understanding of cholera.

 * `The Zimbabwe 2018 outbreak`_
 * `The Zimbabwe 2018 genomes`_.